 pg_upgrade in action

-To upgrade a database, two steps are needed:
+To upgrade a database, three steps are needed:

-Then we can run pg_upgrade: Basically, we need 4 pieces of information here: The old and the new data directory as well as the path of the old and the new binaries:
+pg_upgrade: Basically, we need four pieces of information here: The old and the new data directory as well as the path of the old and the new binaries:

 In this case, it took only 3.5 seconds to upgrade.
 We can start the database instance directly and keep working with the new instance.